AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="https://www.mockaroo.com/" target="_blank" >Mockaroo</a> Mockaroo lets you generate realistic test data in CSV, JSON, SQL, and Excel formats.
 - <a href="http://mockbin.com/" target="_blank" >Mockbin</a> Mockbin allows you to generate custom endpoints to test, mock, and track HTTP requests & responses between libraries, sockets and APIs.
 - <a href="https://apiembed.com/" target="_blank" >APIembed</a> Embeddable API Code snippets - Auto-generated code snippets in many programming languages for your website, blog or API documentation.
-- <a href="https://www.kaggle.com/datasets" target="_blank" >Kaggle Datasets</a> The best place to discover and seamlessly analyze publicly-available data
+- <a href="https://www.kaggle.com/datasets" target="_blank" >Kaggle Datasets</a> The best place to discover and seamlessly analyze publicly-available data.
+- <a href="http://academictorrents.com/" target="_blank" >Academic Torrents</a> A distributed system for sharing enormous datasets for researchers, by researchers.

 ###Design